 We cannot predict the size of future issuances or sales of shares of our common stock in connection with future acquisitions or capital raising activities, or the effect, if any, that such issuances or sales may have on the market price of our common stock.
-The issuance and sale of substantial amounts of shares of our common stock or the announcement that such issuances and sales may occur, could adversely affect the market price of our common stock.
+The issuance and sale of substantial amounts of shares of our common stock, or the announcement that such issuances and sales may occur, could adversely affect the market price of our common stock.

-We may not be permitted by the agreements governing our indebtedness, including our secured indebtedness with Whitebox, to repurchase our warrants and we may not have the ability to do so.
+We may not be permitted by the agreements governing our indebtedness, including our secured indebtedness with Whitebox, to repurchase our warrants, and we may not have the ability to do so.

-Under certain circumstances, if a "fundamental transaction" or "extraordinary transaction" (as such terms are defined in our various warrants) occurs, holders of our warrants may require us to repurchase, for cash, the remaining unexercised portion of such warrants for an amount of cash equal to the value of the warrant as determined in accordance with the Black Scholes option pricing model and the terms of our warrants.
+Under certain circumstances, if a "fundamental transaction" or "extraordinary transaction" (as such terms are defined in our various warrants) occurs, holders of our warrants may require us to repurchase, for cash, the remaining unexercised portion of such warrants for an amount of cash equal to the value of the warrant as determined in accordance with the Black-Scholes option pricing model and the terms of our warrants.
 Our ability to repurchase our warrants depends on our ability to generate cash flow in the future.
 To some extent, this is subject to general economic, financial, competitive, legislative and regulatory factors and other factors that are beyond our control.
 We cannot assure you that we will maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to repurchase our warrants.
 In addition, any such repurchase of our warrants may result in a default under the agreements governing our indebtedness, including our secured indebtedness with Whitebox, unless we are able to obtain such lender's consent prior to the taking of such action.
 If we were unable to obtain such consent, compliance with the terms of our warrants would trigger an event of default under such agreements.

-Future issuances of our common stock or instruments convertible or exercisable into our common stock, including in connection with conversions of our 2020 Notes or exercises of warrants, may materially and adversely affect the price of our common stock and cause dilution to our existing stockholders.
+Future issuances of our common stock or instruments convertible or exercisable into our common stock, including in connection with conversions of our 2020/21 Notes or exercises of warrants, may materially and adversely affect the price of our common stock and cause dilution to our existing stockholders.

-In order to fund our business over the past few years, we have raised capital by issuing common stock and warrants in underwritten public offerings because no other reasonable sources of capital were available.
+Historically, we have raised capital by issuing common stock and warrants in underwritten public offerings because no other reasonable sources of capital were available.
 These underwritten public offerings of common stock and warrants have materially and adversely affected the prevailing market prices of our common stock and caused significant dilution to our stockholders.
+We have also historically raised capital or refinanced outstanding debt through the issuance of convertible notes.

-We anticipate that for the foreseeable future we will continue to raise capital through these dilutive public offerings of common stock and warrants.
+We may need to raise capital through these public offerings of common stock, warrants and convertible debt in the future.